 Whoever spiked my punch is going to pay with their motherfucking—

-Then she stumbled back, shooting her arms reflexively behind her, searching for something to brace her weight against.
+Then she stumbled back, shooting her arms behind her, reflexively searching for something to brace against.

 Stormed-soaked desert stretched before her.
 Off in the distance, austere mountains scored the horizon.